konradzdeb/blog/content/post/2022-03-16-python-project-structre/index.markdown

   - Python
 ---

-# Types of projects
+## Types of projects

 Personally, I find that reference to a *Python project* is somehow misleading.
-Wheras languages conceived for a presisly definable purpose such as Swift, whcih is used to generate macOS/iOS apps, components and framework, Python is used more versitaly.
-A *Python project,* may reflect analytical solutiuon developed across multiple Jupyter notebooks, a standalone script querying database API and extractacting a result to file an application or package facilitating deployment of models.
+Whereas languages conceived for a precisely definable purpose such as Swift, which is used to generate macOS/iOS apps, components and framework, Python is used more versatilely.
+A *Python project,* may reflect analytical solution developed across multiple Jupyter notebooks, a standalone script querying database API and extracting a result to file an application or package facilitating deployment of models.
 Each of those projects will have some key usability requirements.
-For instance, if we envisage that end users will utilisie our project through command line interface we will focus on argument parsing and other elements facilitating user-friendly execution.
+For instance, if we envisage that end users will utilise our project through command line interface we will focus on argument parsing and other elements facilitating user-friendly execution.

+### Data Science, Model, Tool and Hybrid

+In business practice, I have came across a few common types of projects.
+The distinction I draw between pure *data science* and *model* projects is somehow arbitrary and frequently blurred but useful.

-# Set-up
+## Set-up

 ## File structure